ubports/click/doc/hooks.rst

    path as a symlink to a path provided by the Click package.

    If the Exec key is present, its value is executed as if passed to the shell after the above symlink is created.
+A non-zero exit status is an error; hook implementors must be careful to make commands in Exec fields robust.

    For the optional Trigger key, see below.